albaileyapps/classroom-tasking/README.md

 # classroom-tasking
- A game fo use in classrooms
+ A game for use in classrooms